darkwire/darkwire.io/readme.md

 ### [Man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)

-Darkwire does not provide any guarantee that the person you're communicating with is who you think they are (authentication).
+Darkwire does not provide any guarantee that the person you're communicating with is who you think they are.
+Authentication functionality may be incorporated in future versions.

-A good idea is to ask the recipient a question, the answer to which only they should know.
-Or, ask them to enter a pass phrase you've agreed upon in advance.
-This functionality may be incorporated In future versions.

 ### Sockets & Server